Best international share trading platforms in Australia (2025)

 • Some platforms charge no trading fees on global stocks, but you will need to pay a currency conversion fee

-What is international share trading?
+What is an international share trading platform?

 An international share trading account allows Australians to trade shares in global companies instead of being limited to companies listed on the Australian Securities Exchange (ASX).